SvOlli/sorbus/doc/cpu_detect.md

  22:0039 r ff    :
  23:00ff w 04    :
 ```
 This CPU is very interesting.
-Notice how the INX are all processed
+Notice how the `INX` opcodes in lines
-within a single clock cycle.
-No other 6502 variant can do this.
-The rest
+17-20 are all processed within a single clock cycle.
+No other 6502
+variant can do this, they all require two clock cycles.

-of the detection is rather plain.
-The $5c opcode is evaluated as a 4
+The rest of the detection is rather plain.
+The $5c opcode in line 11 is
-bytes instruction.
+evaluated as a 4 bytes instruction.
+The only 4 byte opcode the CPU has.
 Only the 65816 also has 4 byte opcodes.
-In this case
+In this case the `SEC` that's
-the `SEC` that's evaluated by all other CPUs (except for the 65816), is
+evaluated by all other CPUs (except for the 65816), is skipped, so the
-skipped, so the `BCC`-branch is taken by this CPU only.
+`BCC`-branch is taken by this CPU only.
+(Also branching requires only
+two clock cycles, not three like with all others.)

 The Mysterious Problem